Kabul: Islamisation and Mongol invasion

 The Islamic conquest reached modern-day Afghanistan in 642 AD, at a time when Kabul was independent.
+Until then, Kabul was considered politically and culturally part of the Indian world.
 A number of failed expeditions were made to Islamise the region.
 In one of them, Abdur Rahman bin Samara arrived in Kabul from Zaranj in the late 600s and converted 12,000 inhabitants to Islam before abandoning the city.
-Muslims were a minority until Ya'qub bin Laith as-Saffar of Zaranj conquered Kabul in 870 and established the first Islamic dynasty in the region.
+Muslims were a minority until Ya'qub bin Laith as-Saffar of Zaranj conquered Kabul in 870 from the Hindu Shahis and established the first Islamic dynasty in the region.
 It was reported that the rulers of Kabul were Muslims with non-Muslims living close by.
 Iranian traveller and geographer Istakhri described it in 921:

 Over the following centuries, the city was successively controlled by the Samanids, Ghaznavids, Ghurids, Khwarazmshahs, Qarlughids, and Khaljis.
 In the 13th century, the invading Mongols caused major destruction in the region.
 Report of a massacre in the close by Bamiyan is recorded around this period, where the entire population of the valley was annihilated by the Mongol troops as revenge for the death of Genghis Khan's grandson.
 As a result, many natives of Afghanistan fled south toward the Indian subcontinent where some established dynasties in Delhi.
 The Chagatai Khanate and Kartids were vassals of Ilkhanate until the dissolution of the latter in 1335.

 Following the era of the Khalji dynasty in 1333, the famous Moroccan scholar Ibn Battuta was visiting Kabul and wrote: